pbreault/adb-idea/README.md

 ADB Tools
 =========

 A plugin for Android Studio and Intellij IDEA that speeds up your day to day android development.
+(Fork from adb-idea)

 The following commands are provided: